-Transforming Partnerships Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority 1] Work with private, voluntary and independent sectors to ensure Safeguarding remains every bodies business.
-Implement monitoring arrangements in relation to safeguarding requirements including the Threshold Document.
-All Cross Cutting Y1-Y2 ✓ [Priority 2 and 3] Pooled Funding - We will work together to pool funding across Health and Social Care in relation to: - Older People with complex needs and long term conditions.
-Age Well Y1-Y2 Residential and Nursing Care.
-3rd sector grants and small contracts (PCC & PTHB) to enable the commissioning of the preventative elements of the new model of care. ✓ [Priority 4] Review of non emergency patient transport and voluntary transport schemes to ensure future provision of community transport.
-All Cross Cutting Y1-Y3 [Priority 5] Maximise the Active Offer to speak Welsh, ensuring people can secure their rights and entitlements by using their own language to communicate and participate in their care as equal.
-All Cross Cutting Y1-Y4
+Transforming Partnerships Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority 1] Work with private, voluntary and independent sectors to ensure safeguarding remains every bodies business.
+Implement monitoring arrangements for safeguarding requirements including the Threshold Document.
+AII Cross Cutting Y1-Y2 ✓ [Priority 2 and 3] Pooled Funding - We will work together to pool funding across Health and Social Care in relation to:- Older People with complex needs and long term conditions.
+Age Well Y1-Y2 √ Residential and Nursing Care.
+3rd sector grants and small contracts (PCC & PTHB) to enable the commissioning of the

-Transforming Partnerships Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales I AA Prevention Alternative Models [Other] Developing the Market in a rural economy is essential.
+Transforming Partnerships Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models preventative elements of the new model of care.
+[Priority 4] Review of non emergency patient transport and voluntary transport schemes to ensure future provision of community transport.
+All Cross Cutting Y1-Y3 [Priority 5] Maximise the Active Offer to speak Welsh, ensuring people can secure their rights and entitlements by using their own language to communicate and participate in their care.
+All Cross Cutting Y1-Y4 ✓ [Other] Developing the Market in a rural economy is essential.
 This includes developing and encouraging social value sector to fulfil service delivery opportunities.
-All Cross Cutting Y1-Y3 ✓ [Other] We will develop an Advocacy Plan to support a whole system approach to the provision of advocacy which is aligned to the RPB key themes, ensures all types of advocacy are available and supported across the model of care and continuum of care.
-We will support the commissioning process around a range of services including the Independent Professional Advocacy Service.
+All Cross Cutting Y1-Y3 ✓

+Transforming Partnerships Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models H [Other] Develop an Advocacy Plan to support a whole system approach to the provision of advocacy which is aligned to the RPB key themes, and ensures all types of advocacy are available and supported across the model of care.
+Support the commissioning process around a range of services including the Independent Professional Advocacy Service.
 Older People with complex needs and long term conditions.
-People with learning disabilities Carers, including young carers Cross Cutting Y1-Y2 ✓ [Other] Review Domiciliary Care Delivery Model, identify whether there are opportunities to broaden and integrate roles to support improved outcomes.
-Older People with complex needs and long term conditions.
-People with learning disabilities; Carers, including young carers; Age Well Y1 ✓
+People with learning disabilities Cross Cutting Y1-Y2 ✓ • [Other] Review Domiciliary Care Delivery Model, identify whether there are opportunities to broaden and integrate roles to support improved outcomes.
+Carers, including young carers Age Well Y1 ✓